Assessors are central to workplace training

 The Skills Assessor Course is designed so that you can achieve the 4098 unit standard “Use standards to assess candidate performance” by completing an online theory module and attending a 1-day practical workshop.
 During the workshop, you will complete the assessment.
 Our focus is to provide learners with practical application in the art of assessment.

 Course timing: The online theory module should take approximately 1 hour and is to be completed before the practical workshop.
-The 1-day practical workshop runs from 9.30am to approximately 3.30pm.
+The 1-day practical workshop starts from 8.45am to approximately 4.00pm.

 2017 Practical workshop dates: